Bibhuti5501/Bibhuti5501/README.md

 ## 🚀 About Me

-Computer Science and Engineering student passionate about **software development, web development, and cloud security**.
+Computer Science and Engineering student passionate about **web development, and cloud security**.

 ## 💻 Technical Skills